dita-ot/docs/README.md

 To set these tools up:

+1. Ensure [Git][19] is installed and on `$PATH`.

+   The Husky installation may fail with an error message "Cannot read property 'toString' of null" if Git is not found on `$PATH`.

-1. Install Node.js® from [nodejs.org][18]
+2. Install Node.js® from [nodejs.org][18]
-2. Open a command prompt, and change to the directory of your docs repository clone.
+3. Open a command prompt, and change to the directory of your docs repository clone.
-3. Run `npm install`
+4. Run `npm install`

 With these tools in place, any changes you make to the documentation source files will be automatically formatted when you commit them with Git.
 This ensures that commits contain only related changes, and no extra formatting.